Two Month Snapshot: Alexandra

 -knowing now that I can reach 10,000 steps without intentionally exercising from running all over our house, room to room, all day long!

 -Doug is sharing all types of music with Alex when he spends time with her in the evenings after work!
 Sometimes, she will even fall asleep!

 -most of all, we are cherishing getting to be Alex’s parents!

 Doug and I are very grateful for our little girl and our little family!
 We feel so lucky.
 We look forward to seeing Alex’s little personality develop and unfold.
 Below are a few images: Alex’s monthly portrait; Alex and Victory’s monthly portrait; followed by photos of Alex throughout this month; and some iphone images, of our precious girl along with some images of Alex and Victory during her second month with us!
-You can read our birth story along with viewing images from Alex’s birth here; and you can read Alex’s first month snapshot here.
+You can read our birth story along with viewing images from Alex’s birth here; and you can read Alex’s one month snapshot here.